openvinotoolkit/openvino/tests/e2e_tests/README.md

 ### Add model from TensorFlow Hub repo to end-to-end validation:
-To add new test for model from TF Hub repo just add new line into pipelines/production/tf_hub/precommit.yml This line should contain: model name, and its link to download.
-Example:
+To add new test for model from TF Hub repo just add new line into pipelines/production/tf_hub/precommit.yml This line should contain comma separated model name and its link
 ```
 my_model_name,https://www.example.com/model
 ```